 - Username: Type in the username you created for the Amazon RDS database.
 In this tutorial, it is 'masterUsername.'

-- Password: Click Store in Vault (or Store in Keychain on macOS) and enter the password that you used when creating the Amazon RDS database.
+- Password: Choose Store in Vault (or Store in Keychain on MacOS) and enter the password that you used when creating the Amazon RDS database.

 c.
 You are now connected to the database!
 On the MySQL Workbench, you will see various schema objects available in the database.
-Now you can start creating tables, insert data, and run queries.
+Now you can create tables, insert data, and run queries.

 a.
-Go back to your Amazon RDS Console.
+Go back to the Amazon RDS console.
 Select Databases, choose the instance that you want to delete, and then select Delete from the Actions dropdown menu.